kalisio/kdk/docs/tips/mobile-configuration.md

  - Select the certificcate and export it
  - Accept the default **.p12** file format, provide a password and then click **Save**.

-3. Update your SNS Application plarform
+3. Update your SNS Application platform

  - Go to [https://console.aws.amazon.com/sns/](https://console.aws.amazon.com/sns/)
  - Click the corresponding application platform and click **Modify**